Darryl Milburn: Early life and education

 Milburn was born on October 25, 1968, in Baton Rouge, Louisiana.
 He attended McKinley High School and at 6 ft 3 in, 230 lb, played wide receiver and free safety.
-He was recruited to various schools, including major teams such as Georgia Southern, LSU, Georgia, Alabama and Tulane, as well as his hometown college Southern, but chose to play for Grambling State, citing his liking of their coach Eddie Robinson.
+He was recruited to various schools, including major teams such as Georgia Southern, LSU, Georgia, Alabama and Tulane, as well as his hometown college Southern.
+However, he chose to play for Grambling State, citing his liking of their coach Eddie Robinson.

-Milburn began attending Grambling State in 1987, and spent his first season on the football team playing tight end.
-After a time, however, he was told by coach Robinson that the team needed someone to rush the passer, and Milburn began spending much time in the weight room training to play defensive end.
-He was able to increase his size to 6 ft 5 in, 264 lb, and became one of their top defenders and highest regarded players.
+Milburn began attending Grambling State University in 1987 and spent his first season with the Tigers playing tight end.
+However, he was told by coach Robinson that the team needed someone to rush the passer and Milburn began spending more time in the weight room training to play defensive end.
+He was able to increase his weight to 264 lb, grew two inches, and became one of the team's top defenders and highest regarded players.
 Despite his size, coaches still noted that he was among the top four fastest players on the team.
 Milburn graduated following the 1990 season.